 On March 1, 2016, we entered into an at-the-market sales agreement with Cowen, under which we may offer and sell, from time to time at our sole discretion, shares of our common stock having an aggregate offering price of up to \$40 million through Cowen acting as our sales agent.
 Also on March 1, 2016, we filed a prospectus supplement offering up to \$19 million of shares of our common stock in accordance with the sales agreement.
-We will be required to file another prospectus supplement in the event that we want to offer more than \$19 million in shares of our common stock pursuant to the sales agreement.
-Between March 1, 2016 and the date of this report, we have sold an aggregate of 348,677 shares of our common stock under the at-the-market agreement, for net proceeds of \$2.0 million.
+On June 2, 2016, we filed an amendment to the prospectus supplement to increase the offering to up to a total of \$40 million of shares of our common stock, including the shares of common stock that had already been sold in accordance with the sales agreement.
+As of June 30, 2016, we have sold an aggregate of 477,577 shares of our common stock under the at-the-market facility, for net proceeds of \$2.7 million.